awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-delay-queue.md

-# Tutorial: Configuring an Amazon SQS Delay Queue<a name="sqs-configure-delay-queue"></a>
+# Tutorial: Configuring an Amazon SQS delay queue<a name="sqs-configure-delay-queue"></a>

 Delay queues let you postpone the delivery of new messages to a queue for a number of seconds, for example, when your consumer application needs additional time to process messages\.
 If you create a delay queue, any messages that you send to the queue remain invisible to consumers for the duration of the delay period\.
 The default \(minimum\) delay for a queue is 0 seconds\.
 The maximum is 15 minutes\.
 In this tutorial you learn how to configure a delay queue using the AWS Management Console or using the AWS SDK for Java\.
-For more information, see [Amazon SQS Delay Queues](sqs-delay-queues.md)\.
+For more information, see [Amazon SQS delay queues](sqs-delay-queues.md)\.

 **Topics**
 + [AWS Management Console](#sqs-configure-delay-queue-console)